Why Tax-Advantaged Accounts Matter

 - Max 401(k) — More tax-deferred space.
 After the match, fill this before taxable.

 - Taxable brokerage — For anything beyond.
-Still great; you just pay taxes on gains.
+Still great; you just pay taxes on gains and dividends.

 Example